5.6. Model Registries

 def predict(self, context, model_input):

-# Apply custom logic here
+# Apply custom preprocessing logic

-return model_input.apply(some_transformation)
+return self.model.predict(processed_input)